METRIX IAP

 Visual Spec

-Natural/lifestyle background.
-Product-first framing with authentic lifestyle context.
+Dark background mandatory.
+Product-first framing.
 Minimal or no model.
-APEX crown logo at frame edge.
+KOV crown logo at frame edge.
 No text overlays beyond primary copy.
 9:16 primary, 1:1 secondary.

 Pillar B — Product Proof